Fox's Book of Martyrs

 princes consulted together upon this answer given by Luther; and when they had

-diligently examined the same, the prolucutor began to
+diligently examined the same, the prolocutor began to repel him thus:

 "The